myhrmans/toersten-discord-bot/README.md

 ## Todo
 - Create channels for each course
-- Automatically set user priviligaes according to their course attendance
+- Automatically set user privileges according to their course attendance on Blackboard
 - Create Youtube-playlist with Nolle-listan
 - Add avatar image to Toersten